Struggling to get interviews?

 Take a look at how to format awards on a resume:

-Lastly, listing hobbies and interests on your resume is a good way to show off some of your additional skills and give your resume a personal touch.
+Lastly, list hobbies and interests on your resume to show additional skills and give your resume a personal touch.

-That being said, hobbies and interests are less relevant to the job compared to other resume sections, so it’s best to leave them off if your resume already has a lot of information on it.
+However, hobbies and interests are less relevant to the job compared to other resume sections, so leave them off if your resume is already full.

 Here’s how you might format hobbies and interests on your resume: